sesam-community/scheduler/README.md

 * reset_pipes=true - will reset all pipes before starting
-* delete_datasets=true - will delete all internal datasets associated with the pipes before running (only if reset_pipes is set to 'true'
+* delete_datasets=true - will delete all internal datasets associated with the pipes before running (only if reset_pipes is set
 * skip_input_sources=true - will skip all input sources when running the first pass
 * reload_and_wipe_microservices=true - will attempt to reload and wipe the data for all running microservices (except ourselves)
+* compact_execution_datasets=true - will schedule compaction jobs for the pipe execution datasets to keep them from growing too large

 All of these are off by default.
+Note that this means that the mere inclusion of a parameter means that the corresponding flag is "on", the actual value of the parameter is ignored.

 In addition you can change the amount of logging using:
 * log_level=INFO - sets the log level when running